Membership

 FAQs

-Q: Is there a way I can pay by credit card online?
+Q: Can I pay by credit card online?

-A: Yes, once you to agree to terms and conditions and submit, you will be taken to checkout where you will pay by credit card and your receipt will arrive via email.
+A: Yes, once you click Checkout, you will be taken to the shopping cart where you will pay by credit card and your receipt will arrive via email.
+Check payments and bill me later option are not available.

 Q: When does the application process close?

-Q: What if I have technical difficulties and my application does not go through or I have questions
+Q: What if I have technical difficulties, my application does not go through or I have other questions

 A: Contactlrajah@nahro.org